File for less and get more.

 If you were married on the last day of the year, you can still file a joint return with your ex-spouse.
 That may be easier if you paid expenses jointly.

 You may have a lower total tax bill with one joint return than if you both filed separately.
 That’s because some tax deductions, credits, and other benefits are unavailable or limited when you file separately.

 Occasionally, a couple pays less by filing separately.
 That is likely to be true if one spouse has deductions that are limited by a percentage of income, such as high medical expenses.

 One of the best ways to find out which filing status results in a total lower income tax bill is to enter the numbers both ways using TaxAct.

 In some cases, couples in the midst of a divorce might not want to file jointly regardless of the tax consequences.
 For example, one of the spouses could wonder if his or her ex-spouse is honest with the IRS.
-As a result, they’d rather not sign a joint return to ensure they aren’t liable for any tax responsibility issues down the road.
+As a result, they would rather not sign a joint return to ensure they aren’t liable for any tax responsibility issues down the road.

 As an alternative, they may simply want to claim their own tax refund.
 Both are good reasons to consider filing a separate return.

 Be sure to consider unpaid taxes in the divorce agreement